-- A. Prior to working with clients unsupervised, staff must have knowledge of and complete training in the following areas: - 1.
-Client confidentiality - 2.
-Current work and support plans for each client with whom the employee works - 3.
-DDA Policy 5.06, Client Rights - 4.
-DDA Policy 6.08, Incident Management and Reporting Requirements for County and County-Contracted Providers (DDA Policy 6.08 verification statement must be signed and kept in the employee file). - 5.
-DDA Policy 4.11, County Services for Working Age Adults - 6.
-First Aid, Blood Borne Pathogens and CPR (current certification is required) - B. Within one month of employment employees must have received training in the following: - i.
-DDA Policy 5.14, Policy Behavior Supports for Adults - ii.
-DDA Policy 5.15, Restrictive Procedures - iii.
-DDA Policy 5.17, Physical Intervention Techniques - iv.
-DDA Policy 5.19, Positive Behavior Support for Children and Youth as applicable - v.
-DDA Policy 5.20, Restrictive Procedures and Physical Interventions with Children and Youth, as applicable - vi.
-DDA Policy 5.23, Functional Assessments and Positive Behavior Support Plans: Employment and Day - C. DDA Policies listed above in must be reviewed at least annually and when updated.

-- D. Continuing education and staff evaluation: In addition to the above DDA requirements, it is the County's expectation that each contractor have an established procedure for orienting, training, mentoring and providing ongoing evaluation to staff related to: - 1.
-Values that support the abilities of individuals as outlined in the County Guidelines - 2.
-Effective communication skills (i.e., the ability to listen carefully and to make oneself understood) - 3.
-Planning methods - 4.
-Program skill development includes training to ensure support to clients in the specific program area identified in their Individual Plans (e.g., task/job analysis, systematic instruction, natural supports, fading from sites, job modification, etc.)
+- 1. Before working unsupervised with any clients: - a.
+Client confidentiality; - b.
+Current work and support plans for each client with whom the employee works; - c.
+DDA Policy 5.06, Client Rights; - d.
+DDA Policy 6.08, Incident Management and Reporting Requirements for County and County-Contracted Providers; - e.
+First Aid, Bloodborne Pathogens, and CPR (current); - f.
+DDA Policy 4.11, County Services for Working Age Adults, as applicable; - g.
+DDA Policy 15.03, Community Protection Standards for Employment Program Services, as applicable; and - h.
+DDA Policy 15.05, Community Protection Program Reductions and Exit Criteria. - 2.
+Within one month of employment: - a.
+DDA Policy 5.14, Policy Behavior Supports for Adults, as applicable; - b.
+DDA Policy 5.15, Restrictive Procedures, as applicable; - c.
+DDA Policy 5.17, Physical Intervention Techniques; - d.
+DDA Policy 5.23, Functional Assessments and Positive Behavior Support Plans: Employment and Day - 3.
+DDA Policies listed above must be reviewed at least annually and when updated. - 4.
+Continuing education and staff evaluation: In addition to the above DDA requirements, it is the County's expectation that each contractor have an established procedure for orienting, training, mentoring, and providing ongoing evaluation to staff related to: - a.
+Values that support the abilities of individuals as outlined in the County Guidelines - b.
+Effective communication skills (i.e., the ability to listen carefully and to make oneself understood) - c.
+Planning methods - d.
+Program skill development includes training to ensure support to Clients in the specific program area identified in their Individual Plans (e.g., task/job analysis, systematic instruction, natural supports, fading from sites, job modification, etc.)

-The Contractor will ensure that staff members who work directly with clients receive a minimum of 15 hours of continuing education opportunities annually.
+The Contractor will ensure that staff members who work directly with Clients receive a minimum of 15 hours of continuing education opportunities annually.
 Attendance at one DDA or DVR training annually will be expected as a contribution to the 15 hours.
 The training record for each staff must be in employee's file and provided to the County upon request.